spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/00-how-to/06-deploy-stateless-frontend-app.md

 Kubernetes is a container orchestration platform that is widely used for deploying and managing containerized applications.

-One of the key benefits of using Kubernetes is that it provides a consistent and reliable way to deploy applications across different environments, including on-premises data centers and cloud infrastructure.
+One of the key benefits of using Kubernetes is that it provides a consistent and reliable way to deploy applications across different environments, including on-prem data centers and cloud infrastructure.

 Deploying a stateless frontend application with Kubernetes can be a straightforward process, although it requires an understanding of the key concepts and best practices of Kubernetes.